saylordotorg/course_hist311/Unit02.md

+---
+layout: default
+title: "HIST311: The Age of the Atlantic Slave Trade, 1500-1900"
+course_description: "An introduction to the history of the Atlantic slave trade from the 16th to the 20th century.
+Analyzes its causes as well as its long lasting effects on Africa, Europe, and the Americas."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: The Enslavement of Africans** <span id="2"></span> *Beginning in the 16<sup>th</sup> century, Africans were brought to the Americas to serve as enslaved laborers on plantations and in mines.